Two Pakistan Reunions are planned:

 WhatsApp: 1-310-991-1756

-Those who are arriving the day before and staying until the day after can arrange their own informal me
+Those who are arriving the day before and s

 Those who are arriving the day before and staying until the day after can arrange their own informal meetups with other participants on Friday and Sunday.
-(Depending on the interest, the organizers will help plan and announce activities on Friday and Sunday.)

 Friday Informal Schedule: